Envahisseurs is a global project directed by dancer and director Deicy Sanches and dancer and designer Teddy Sanches.

 © Jeremy Cardoso

-Deicy Sanches, French, of Cape Verdean origin, is a film director and dancer, with a Master's degree in Arts, Literature and Languages, majoring in Cinema and Audiovisual at the University of Paris Nanterre.
+Deicy Sanches, Franco-Cap Verdean, is a film director and dancer, with a Master's degree in Arts, Literature and Languages, majoring in Cinema and Audiovisual at the University of Paris Nanterre.

-After learning from dancers and choreographers Thierry Anoman and Francis Mbida, she developed her dance on her own and combined it with her film practice.
-In 2020, she wrote and directed the film Envahisseurs, shot on film, about hip-hop dance and the notion of the circle, which she exhibited at the Palais de Tokyo, as part of the Audi talents exhibition.
+In 2020, in collaboration with designer Teddy Sanches, she wrote and directed the film Envahisseurs, shot on film, about hip-hop dance and the notion of the circle, which she exhibited at the Palais de Tokyo as part of the Audi talents programme.

 © Deicy Sanches